About News Events Photos Membership

 HPSI serves Hellenes throughout Illinois, as well as Southern Wisconsin and Northwest Indiana.
 Its members range from just out of college to seasoned professionals.

-As HPSI enters its 85th year, it continues to make changes and expand its programming.
+As HPSI closes in on a century of existence, it continues to make changes and expand its programming.
 Come join us as we celebrate our rich heritage!

 Top